Transporting Task Vectors across Different Architectures without Training: Related Work

-\tit{Training-based transfer and representation alignment.} A large body of work addresses transfer across heterogeneous models using training-based techniques such as knowledge distillation, teacher-student learning, or architecture-aware transformations \citep{hinton2015distilling, turc2019well, chen2015net2net, kangaslahti2026boomerang}.
+\tit{Knowledge transfer and representation alignment.} A large body of work addresses transfer across heterogeneous models using training-based techniques such as knowledge distillation, teacher--student learning, or architecture-aware transformations \citep{hinton2015distilling, turc2019well, chen2015net2net, kangaslahti2026boomerang}.
 While effective, these methods require additional optimization and relearn the task in the target model rather than transporting an existing update.
-Separately, representation alignment methods such as canonical correlation analysis and orthogonal Procrustes have been widely used to compare neural representations across models, layers, or training runs \citep{panariello2025accurate, raghu2017svcca, tsv, williams2021generalized}.
-These techniques are typically employed as analytical tools and are not used to derive parameter updates.
-In contrast, we use orthogonal Procrustes alignment as a constructive mechanism to condition a functional task-matching objective, yielding a closed-form, training-free rule for transporting task updates across models with mismatched representation dimensionalities.
+Separately, representation alignment methods such as canonical correlation analysis and orthogonal Procrustes have been widely used to compare and translate neural representations across models, layers, and training runs \citep{panariello2025accurate, raghu2017svcca, tsv, williams2021generalized}.
+Related work has also explored transferring latent-space interventions and representation-space transformations across models \citep{moschella2023relative, maiorca2023latent}.
+In contrast, \methodname uses aligned representations to derive a closed-form transport rule for task-specific parameter updates through a functional operator-matching objective, enabling transport across models with mismatched dimensionalities.
+We provide a detailed empirical ablation comparing \methodname against feature translation methods in~\cref{app:feature_vs_operator}.